EIT-team/Stroke_EIT_Dataset/readme.md

 Example structures for these directories are given in the readmes.

 ## Processing raw data
 The data were collected using the [UCL ScouseTom System](https://github.com/EIT-team/ScouseTom).
 All processing code is written in Matlab and is located in the [Load_data repository](https://github.com/EIT-team/Load_data).
-Please ensure you follow the installation instructions there, and verify the example datasets load correctly.
+Please ensure you follow the installation instructions there, and verify the example datasets load correctly. **Add `/src` to the matlab path**

 The processing is done in two separate parts:
 1. **Demodulation** - converting the "raw" sine waves into averaged impedance signals with magnitude and phase - uses the function `ScouseTom_Load` from [Load_data](https://github.com/EIT-team/Load_data).